OfficeDev/office-js-docs-pr.fr-fr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Remplacez `TODO 2` par le code suivant pour assembler toutes les informations nécessaires pour obtenir un jeton pour Microsoft Graph à l’aide du flux « de la part de ».
 Tenez compte du code suivant :

-    * Votre complément ne joue plus le rôle d’une ressource (ou audience) à laquelle l’hôte Office et l’utilisateur doivent accéder.
-Désormais, il est lui-même un client qui a besoin d’accéder à Microsoft Graph. `ConfidentialClientApplication` est l’objet de « contexte client » MSAL.
+    * Your add-in is no longer playing the role of a resource (or audience) to which the Office host and user need access.
+Now it is itself a client that needs access to Microsoft Graph. `ConfidentialClientApplication` is the MSAL “client context” object.
     * À partir de MSAL.NET 3. x. x, le `bootstrapContext` est simplement le jeton d’amorçage.
     * L’autorité provient du fichier web.config.
 Il s’agit soit de la chaîne « commun », soit d’un GUID pour un complément à un seul locataire.
-    * MSAL requiert les étendues `openid` et `offline_access` pour fonctionner, mais il génère une erreur si votre code les demande de façon redondante.
-Il génère également une erreur si votre code demande `profile`, qui est utilisé uniquement lorsque l’application Office hôte obtient le jeton pour l’application web de votre complément.
-Seul `Files.Read.All` est demandé explicitement.
+    * MSAL requires the `openid` and `offline_access` scopes to function, but it throws an error if your code redundantly requests them.
+It will also throw an error if your code requests `profile`, which is really only used when the Office host application gets the token to your add-in's web application.
+So only `Files.Read.All` is explicitly requested.

     ```csharp
     string bootstrapContext = ClaimsPrincipal.Current.Identities.First().BootstrapContext.ToString();